Chief Justice

 The data collected in these forms create a snapshot and do not provide a full picture of a court's financial situation; when the uniform chart of accounts is complete, uniform categories will be incorporated into the reporting requirements of the Louisiana Legislative Auditor and the government-wide fund reporting required in the annual audit reports.
 (These annual audits can be found at the Louisiana Legislative Auditor's website and provide additional information about long-term liabilities and other notes on court finances that cannot be depicted in a single financial form.)

-Please note that considerable changes were made to reporting requirements between 2021 and 2022.
-The 2021 reports provided data for the Supreme Court's fiscal year as they were connected to the Supreme Court's appropriation bill.
-However, in 2022 the reports were aligned with each court's audit cycle and will reflect the reporting period of their annual audits from this point onward.
-To further align this form with the auditing requirements and to provide the most thorough "snapshot," the revised forms (beginning in 2022) were modeled after the audited government funds "statement revenues, expenditures, and changes in fund balances" form.
+Please note the considerable changes in reporting requirements from 2021 to 2022.
+The 2021 reports provide data for the Supreme Court's fiscal year as they were connected to the Supreme Court's appropriation bill.
+However, the 2022 reports are aligned with each court's audit cycle and reflect the reporting period of their annual audits.

 Though all courts are unique and this uniqueness creates challenges for uniform reporting, we are continuing to work with courts statewide to make the collection and reporting of this data as easy as possible.
 We greatly appreciate the work of the judges, court administrators, and accounting professionals who have completed these reports and who continue to contribute to our uniform reporting efforts.